-Hunt Valley Center: Greenberg/Gibbons, owners of the town center, have proposed a 300 unit residential development on the site of the former Walmart.
-Plans have not yet been received on this proposal.
+Hunt Valley Center: Greenberg/Gibbons, owners of the town center, have proposed a 300 unit residential development near the site of the former Walmart.
+In May the owners submitted a variance request to the Department of Environmental Protection and Sustainability related to forest conservation requirements for the site.
+Additionally the owners announced that they will partner with Avalon Bay, an Arlington, Va.
+Developer, to build the residential units..
 (GTCC)

 23 West Aylesbury Road: The owner of the former American Lubrication Equipment building, just south of the Shoprite food store, has requested a special hearing to allow for. the property to be used as an indoor trampoline park.
-This type of use is permitted in the property's current zoning designation, pending approval thru the special hearing
+This type of use is permitted in the property's current zoning designation, pending approval thru the special hearing.

 Former Chestnut Ridge Golf Club: The owner of the property, CR Golf, LLC, has requested to construct 8 homes on the site, one less than the maximum allowed under the current zoning.
 Community Input Meetings were held in October, and the next step will be for the consulting engineer to modify the plans to account for the County's review comments.
 A development plan hearing has yet to be scheduled.
 The Falls Road Community Association remains very concerned about this proposal and its impact on the environment.
-(FRCA & GTCC)
+In May, the Administrative Law Judge ruled in favor of the 8 lot subdivision.(FRCA & GTCC)